 But, some States pay as little as $70,000.

-How Long Does it Take to Become an Air Traffic Controller?
+It Takes Years to Become an Air Traffic Controller

 It takes between 5 and 8 years to become a certified air traffic controller.

 The time to become an air traffic controller depends on the individual and what steps they take.

 The FAA requires at least 3 years of work experience in an aviation-related field, but you can also meet that requirement by completing a 4-year bachelor’s degree.

 The FAA Academy also trains potential air traffic controllers for between 2 and 5 months, depending on their experience.